Nahelam/PS2-Game-Mods/Burnout 3 Takedown/Various/README.md

 - Vertical split screen [\[demo\]](https://i.imgur.com/5crTbar.png)
 - Enable time limit in single event road rage\* (you can set the float value of your choice on line 6, current value is default) [\[demo\]](https://i.imgur.com/5uQTYw4.mp4)
 - Enable lap timer in race mode\* (you can set the float value of your choice on line 6, current value is 88.0) [\[demo\]](https://i.imgur.com/zP0iQnc.png)
+- Enable lap timer in road rage mode\*\* (you can set the float value of your choice on line 6, current value is 88.0)
 - Show distance between you and other drivers in races (disables score HUD)\* (use **_ws** file if you're using PCSX2 widescreen patches) [\[demo\]](https://i.imgur.com/qws0uEH.mp4)
 - Disable traffic\*
 - Show AI drivers names\* [\[demo\]](https://i.imgur.com/RwdDiob.jpg)